 b.
-Each local board of education shall ensure that all teaching staff members in the district who are involved in the instruction of pupils are provided with the inservice training program developed pursuant to this section.
-The inservice training program of the local board of education shall also include information concerning the policy of the board regarding the referral for treatment of pupils with substance use disorder, as required pursuant to section 5 of this act.
+Each local board of education shall insure that all teaching staff members in the district who are involved in the instruction of pupils are provided with the inservice training program developed pursuant to this section.
+The inservice training program of the local board of education shall also include information concerning the policy of the board regarding the referral for treatment of pupils

+1 [involved in] with substance [abuse] use disorder, as required 2 pursuant to section 5 of this act.